Dental Nursing Diploma Course Description

 They are not only responsible for setting up the treatment rooms but also for looking after patients.
 Part of their job is also to make sure dentists have everything they need as well as assisting them throughout treatments.
 Undoubtedly, being a Dental Nurse is a very rewarding career.
 You work as part of a team and no two days are the same.

 NEBDN Dental Nursing Diploma – qualify in just 12 or 18 months

-The Dental Nursing Diploma course is a combination of classroom lessons and distant home learning.
-Lessons take place every six weeks with the intention to give you enough time to work through the course material.
+The Dental Nursing Diploma course is a combination of online classroom lessons and distant home learning.
+Lessons take place every six weeks remotely online for 4.5 hours each with the intention to give you enough time to work through the course material.